Red Hen Publications

 Lucius clearly also seems to have been told that a Muggle-born child had been killed the last time the Chamber was opened.
 Draco was spreading that story around as well.

-And I expect that Tom may have told Lucius that by deploying the Diary they would be able to get rid of Dumbledore.
+And I very much expect that Tom may have told Lucius that by deploying the Diary they would be able to get rid of Dumbledore.
 Who Lucius thinks is probably the very worst Headmaster that Hogwarts could possibly have

 Well.
 Fast-forward to 1992 and Lucius Malfoy is out from under his father’s thumb and ready to launch his own bid to be the master of wizarding Britain.
 He hasn’t any objection to getting rid of Dumbledore either, has he?